 - ERS will provide a written explanation of the reasons that a proposed project was not approved.
 If a proposal is disapproved, the research team may revise it and resubmit as a new proposal.

-If, during the course of analysis, the research team decides to make any changes to its approved Project Agreement, the original Project Agreement may need to be amended.
-This needs to be done so that when research materials are submitted for review, ERS will have an up-to-date agreement for reference.
+If, during the course of analysis, a research team decides to make changes to the research approved in its Project Agreement, the original Project Agreement may need to be amended.
+Such an amendment will give ERS an up-to-date agreement for reference when research materials are submitted for review.
 In addition, ERS does not want researchers to spend time on analyses that could later create a disclosure risk and thereby not be publishable.

-If the agreement does need amending, the team will need to submit a Request for Amended Project Agreement that:
+If ERS decides that the original Project Agreement needs amending, the team must submit a Request for Amended Project Agreement that includes:

-- Indicates the name and number of the original approved Project Agreement and the date of the request for an amendment.
+- The name and number of the original approved Project Agreement and the date of the request for an amendment;

-To add new project participants, the team will need to submit an Amendment and include all contact information for the new participant.
+To add new project participants, the team will need to submit an Amendment for New Collaborator(s) and include all contact information for the new participant.

-The review process should take one to two weeks.
+The review process should take 1 to 2 weeks.
 Amendments related to staffing changes or additional variables of similar sensitivity to those variables already approved should take less time to review.
 Amendments requesting access to data from groups of variables other than the groups already approved may take more time.

-Before any type of output—including tables, charts, graphs, slide presentations, draft reports, and final reports—can be downloaded from the NORC Data Enclave, it will be reviewed by both NORC and ERS for both disclosure risk and adherence to outputs specified in the Project Agreement.
+Before any type of output—including tables, charts, graphs, slide presentations, draft reports, and final reports—can be downloaded from the secure data enclave, the output will be reviewed by both data enclave staff and ERS for both disclosure risk and adherence to outputs specified in the Project Agreement.
 This review requirement includes preliminary or interim results meant to be shared outside of the data enclave with CIPSEA-trained and approved colleagues on the research team.

-If a review determines that disclosure risk is present, NORC or ERS will notify the research team and indicate which parts of the output pose disclosure risk.
+If a review determines that disclosure risk is present, the research team will be notified and indicate which parts of the output pose disclosure risk.
 The research team and the ERS reviewer may then work together to reach agreement on output that would be approved for download from the data enclave.
 If there is a disagreement between the research team and the ERS reviewer as to whether any proposed output poses a disclosure risk, the research team may request a review by the ERS Confidentiality Officer.
 The Confidentiality Officer’s decision regarding disclosure risk will be final.

 Please submit all forms to David Dudgeon on the FoodAPS team.
 The following forms are available for download: